The Best Interests of the Child

 Areas of Family Law Impacted by the “Best Interests of the Child” Principle

-The best interests of the child principle is most often before the courts in a custody or access dispute, but in reality this principle impacts several areas of family law, and will be considered by the courts when making any order that pertains to a child.
+The best interests of the child principle is most often before the courts in a custody, access or parenting dispute, but in reality this principle impacts several areas of family law, and will be considered by the courts when making any order that pertains to a child.

 For example, the best interests of the child are taken into account when seeking:

-- A change in custody or access arrangements;
+- A change in custody, access, parenting time or decision-making responsibility arrangements;

 - More or less contact between a parent and child;